spdk/spdk/test/lvol/test_plan.md

 Steps:
 - construct_lvol_store on NVMe bdev
 - destroy lvol store
-- restart vhost
+- delete NVMe bdev
+- add NVMe bdev
 - check if destroyed lvol store does not exist on NVMe bdev

 Expected result:
-- get_lvol_stores should not report any existsing lvol stores in configuration after restarting Vhost instance
+- get_lvol_stores should not report any existsing lvol stores in configuration after deleting and adding NVMe bdev
 - no other operation fails

 ### destroy_lvol_store - negative tests